lpsm-dev/docker-crypto-miner/README.md

 </p>

 <p align="center">
-  ✨ An opensource project to mine Monero cryptocurrency ✨
+  ✨ An opensource project to mine using containers ✨
 </p>

 <p align="center">